t30/ChillOut_RGB_FW/README.md

 RF branch
 =========
-this brach enable, with right hardware, to receive command through RF board.
+This brach will enable, with right hardware, to receive command through RF board.

-You will need:
+Cooking List:
 --------------
-* Of course, an arduino or a dedicated device.
+* Of course, an arduino or a dedicated device (like ChillOut RGB - (it) http://blog.lampugnani.org/project/chillout-rgb-new-pcb/).
-* An RGB led.

-  if you use a 20mA/channel RGB led, you only need a led and 3 limiter resistor

-  otherwise you will need a led and suitable power controller.
+* An RGB led (suitable for your driver). if you use a 20mA/channel RGB led, you only need a led and 3 limiter resistor otherwise you will need a led and suitable power controller.

-* Arduino IDE.
+* Arduino IDE.(you may need to add wirig.c in your tree folder)
 * Processing IDE (optional).
+	Using a terminal emulator (like HiperTerminal,putty (win) and minicom (linux)) you are able to send and receive command.
-* Metro lib.
+* Metro lib. (you may need to edit some line of code)
 * VirtualWire lib.